Stuycs-K/final-project-10-che-andrew-nowak-gaven/WORKLOG.md

 ### 5/24

 Deleted old program since we decided on a new idea.
 Made a program that extracts data bytes from a WAV file and puts it in an unsigned char (byte) array.

+### 5/25-5/27

+Wrote functions to insert and extract a string into/out of a WAV file's least significant bytes.
+Basically did our Processing image encoder and decoder but with WAV bytes instead of PNG bytes.